-Based on the author’s experience helping thousands of managers and employees write better, the guide shares practical solutions, tips, and action steps for managers, coaches, and trainers.
-It’s the ideal guide for people who find themselves continually rewriting other people’s work.
+Based on the author’s experience helping thousands of professionals write better, the guide shares solutions, tips, and action steps for managers, coaches, and trainers.
+The guide explains advice such as “Allow just one idea per sentence” and “Coach employees to ask for action.”
+It’s the ideal manual for people who find themselves continually rewriting other people’s work.
 Don’t rewrite—help others write better!
 Order this resource from Syntax Training.

 For professionals who want to take their business writing from pretty good to great, this guide features 27 succinct, no-nonsense articles with 262 ways to write better.
 With emphasis on writing efficiently, confidently, persuasively, and correctly, Clarity, Conciseness, Zing, and More helps writers succeed on the job and in getting the job.
 Order the guide from Syntax Training.